 A boardwalk running the length of the garden provides an observation deck and two overlook areas for garden viewing and also serves as an accessible pathway between Brookside Gardens and the Brookside Nature Center.
 It is located at the far-east end of the gardens across from the Conservatory Parking Lot.

-The formal gardens are a series of distinct rooms that include the Perennial Garden, the Yew Garden, the Maple Terrace, and the Fragrance Garden.
+The formal gardens are a series of distinct rooms that include the Perennial Garden, Yew Garden, Maple Terrace, and Fragrance Garden.
 They are linked by a flagstone walk with a focused view up to the Wedding Gazebo.

 The Perennial Garden consists of the walled space closest to the Conservatory building, with planted beds inside the perimeter wall and a pool in the center.
 The beds contain tree Wisterias, roses, Jasmine stephanense, Buddleia, and Prunus x cistena for structural interest behind the seasonal progression of Alliums and other herbaceous perennials, including Geraniums, Sedums, Panicum, Lespedeza, Calamagrostis, Anemones, Asters, Acanthus, and Agastache, among many others.